Pedro-Gomes-95/data-engineer-challenge/README.md

 * **Ingestion**
     This layer is where weather data is fetched from the API.
 Cities to be queried are defined in the `config_file.json`.
 For each city, weather data is stored under `data/raw/weather_data/<city-name>`, where `<city-name>` is the target location.

     The `data/raw` directory also includes two other subfolders: `weather_codes` and `city_codes`.
 The former contains descriptive weather condition codes, which were manually compiled into a CSV file based on the information provided in [this](https://openweathermap.org/weather-conditions) page.
-The latter contains a list of cities and their metadata, as a JSON file, downloaded from the [OpenWeather bulk data page](https://bulk.openweathermap.org/sample/) (`city.list.json.gz`)
+The latter contains a list of cities and their metadata, as a JSON file, downloaded from the [Open Weather bulk data page](https://bulk.openweathermap.org/sample/) (`city.list.json.gz`)

 * **Loading**
 The raw data is parsed and transformed into structured Parquet files.